 The Crown Prosecution Service strategy, as with the Cox assassination, will be to preserve GO2’s ability to murder MPs at will.
-The CPS of course are corrupt and report to the Cabinet Office.
+The CPS of course is corrupt and reports to the Cabinet Office.
 They will try to bamboozle the jury with a load of nonsense about Ali being a lone wolf.
-The police and CPS between them will make sure that his associates get away scot free.
-They will end up with blood on their hands, but since neither believes in democracy and the blood will be that of elected politicians they won’t be too bothered.
+The police and CPS between them will make sure that his associates get away scot-free.
+They will end up with blood on their hands, but since neither beliefs in democracy and the blood will be that of elected politicians they won’t be too bothered.
 Essex Police don’t even believe in God, let alone democracy.

 Colin Powell (1937 – 2021)

 The American traitor Colin Powell died last Monday.
 We never met, although he once glared at me in the State Department when a friend of mine, John Bolton, was being sworn in as an Under Secretary of State.

 Colin, who mispronounced his name with respect, started his long career working for Germany during the Vietnam War, playing a key role in setting up the My Lai Massacre.
 One of his duties was to run narcotics into the 20th Infantry Regiment, in exchange for a cut.
 Subsequently, he rose without a trace, with various promotions being arranged by German assets in the Pentagon.

 Gen. Colin Powell, chairman of the U.S. Joint Chiefs of Staff, is seen in 1991.
 (AP Photo)